amos-kibet/toolbox/Docker.md

-`Bug`: How to Fix Docker Error – “Got Permission Denied While Trying To Connect To The Docker Daemon Socket” ?
+`Bug`: How to Fix Docker Error – “Got Permission Denied While Trying To Connect To The Docker Daemon Socket”?

 Try this